Kite Class

 Weekly Spelling Tests will be on a Friday.
 All children have a paper copy and also a copy stuck in their reading record books.

-Y4 Spellings Spring Term 2 Y4 Spellings Spring Term 1
+Y4 Spellings Autumn Term 1

 Reading- Please sign your child’s reading record every time they are heard reading.
 This will show a minimum of 4 reads a week is being completed.
 Reading record books will be checked every Friday and signed by member of Kite staff.